(2014 - August, 2022)

 Executive Officer: Anna B. Drummey, Villanova University

-Cognitive Science Journal Editor: Richard P. Cooper – Birkbeck, University of London
+TopiCS in Cognitive Science Journal Editor: Andrea Bender, University of Bergen

 The Society was incorporated as a 501(c)(3) non-profit professional organization in Massachusetts in 1979.
 The organizing committee included Roger Schank, Allan Collins, Donald Norman, and a number of other scholars from psychology, linguistics, computer science, and philosophy.